Key Takeaways

 The Night Before Test Day

-Your final preparations the night before can have a significant impact on your performance.
+Your final preparations the night before can significantly impact your performance.

 Final Preparations